eat-sleep-code/tiny-tv/README.md

-tiny-tv-start # starts the service, if enabled tiny-tv-stop # stops the service, if enabled tiny-tv-update # reinstalls Tiny TV program backlight [power state] #turns on or off the backlight, if supported by display
+tiny-tv-start # starts the service, if enabled tiny-tv-stop # stops the service, if enabled tiny-tv-update # reinstalls Tiny TV program
 ```

 ### Options